turingschool/launch-curriculum/module5/projects/DemoGuide.md

 title: Demo Guide
 ---

-A well developmed project domo is a great opportunity to showcase your hard work and to practice talking about a project in front of a group of people.
+A well developmed project demo is a great opportunity to showcase your hard work and to practice talking about a project in front of a group of people.
 Below is a guide on how to present a project.

 ## Guidelines